Questions about Child Dyslexia Assessments

 overview of the approach that is required, as well as attachments and

 descriptions both in the body of the report and as appendices.
-Normally
+You will be sent electronic pdf copies of the report for you to send on or print out as needed.

 The Psychologists have all worked in specialist schools for dyslexic